 Furutech Power Connectors Compared part 1 – Furutech and IeGO

-It’s always fun to discover patterns in sound behaviour, with cables as well as with accessories such as connectors.
+It’s always interesting to discover patterns in sound behavior, with cables as well as with accessories such as connectors.

 Connectors turn out to be a surprisingly large deciding factor for a cable’s sound.
 To put this to the ultimate test, I took 2 different cables and 2 different connectors and had a super-swapping party.
 As a part of this swapping party, I threw in Furutech and Lapp cable and IeGO and Furutech connectors, the latter in two tastes.